 All employees must record the details of their accident, incident, act of violence or verbal abuse onto the online report form.
-This is the only method permitted for reporting, recording and investigating accidents / incidents.
-If, for any reason, the injured person is unable to report for themselves then their line manager can report the details online on their behalf.
+This is the only method permitted for reporting, recording and investigating accidents/incidents.
+If for any reason the injured person is unable to report it themselves their manager can report the details online on their behalf.